-Not long after first my Blogger Recognition Award post did I find myself nominated again by the lovely Ashley.
+Not long after my first Blogger Recognition Award post, I found myself nominated again by the lovely Ashley.
 I’m so thankful for the nomination, as it’s always nice to be recognised as a blogger.
 But I did find it funny seeing her Tweet so shortly after my first post, lol.
 Make sure you pop along to her blog and read her answers. 🙂

 I didn’t want an exact copy of my last post so have answered the questions a little differently this time.

 - Write a post to show your award.

 - Give a brief history of how your blog came to be.

 - Give two pieces of advice for new bloggers.

 - Select 15 of your fellow. bloggers to give this award to